coinos/coinos-ui/README.md

 Follow these steps to add to an existing translation.
 You will also need a GitHub account to do this:
 1. Determine the langage code of your language, using [this list](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 For these instructions, I will be using the fictional code `xx` - replace that code with the code of whatever language you are translating to.
 2. Go to the `src` folder, then `locales`, then `en.json`.
-3. Find the line with the string that you want to translate.
+3. Find the line with the piece of text that you want to translate.
 4. Find your translation's file, at `src/locales/xx.json`.
+5. Use the pencil icon on the top-right to edit the file.
-5. Add the line from step 3 to the file, in between the `{}` braces.
+6. Add the whole line (both left and right parts) from step 3 to this file, in between the `{}` braces.
 Make sure the previous line has a comma at the end.
-6. Use the pencil icon on the top-right to edit the file.
-Translate the string on the right, keeping the quotes surrounding it.  **Do not translate or alter in any way the strings on the left!**
+7. Translate the piece of text on the right, keeping the quotes surrounding it.  **Do not translate or alter in any way the piece of text on the left!**
-7. Repeat steps 3-6 for every string you want to translate (you should probably open `en.json` in another tab, so that your changes from step 6 aren't erased).
+8. Repeat steps 3-7 for every piece of text you want to translate (you should probably open `en.json` in another tab, so that your changes from step 6 aren't erased).
-8. Scroll down and use the green button to commit the file.
+9. Scroll down and use the green button to commit the file.